Danpiel/Discord.RSS.Wiki/Configuration.md

 5. `sqlType`: See [Database Selection](#database-selection)

-6. `menuColor` The color of the Discord embed menu commands.
+6. `menuColor`: The color of the Discord embed menu commands.
 Must be in [*integer* format](https://www.shodor.org/stella2java/rgbint.html).

 7. `timezone`: (Optional) This is for the {date} tag customization.
 By default the date will be in UTC if left blank.
 To add your own timezone, use a timezone from [this list](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) under the TZ column.